PUBLICATIONS

 The Ancient Greek Hero in 24 Hours

 The ancient Greeks’ concept of “the hero” was very different from what we understand by the term today, Gregory Nagy argues—and it is only through analyzing their historical contexts that we can truly understand Achilles, Odysseus, Oedipus, and Herakles.
-In Greek tradition, a hero was a human, male or female, of the… Read more
+In Greek tradition, a hero was a human, male or female, of the remote past, who was endowed with superhuman abilities by virtue of being descended from an immortal god.
+Despite their mortality,… Read more

 Grieving Achilles